ukwa/ukwa-services/access/website/README.md

     Page Should Contain    UK Web Archive Access System
 ```

 The first test (`Open Browser`) uses the `Open Browser To Home Page` keyword, which we've defined in the shared [`_resource.robot`](./tests/robot/tests/_resource.robot) file.
 This sets up the right test browser with the right configuration for the tests in this file (when developing tests, take care to ensure that `Open Browser` is _only_ called once per test file.
 It tends to hang if it's called multiple times).
-The next test (`Check Wayback EN Home Page`) loads the Wayback homepage and checks the page contains a particular text string (n.b. matching is case-sensitive).
+The next test (`Check Wayback EN Home Page`) loads the English-language Wayback homepage and checks the page contains a particular text string (n.b. matching is case-sensitive).

 This provides a simple language for describing the expected behaviour of the site, and makes it easy to add further tests.
-But putting the host name in an environment variable (referenced as `%{HOST}`), we can run the same test sequence across `HOST=https://www.webarchive.org.uk`, `HOST=https://beta.webarchive.org.uk` or even `HOST=https://username:password@dev.webarchive.org.uk`.
+By putting the host name in an environment variable (referenced as `%{HOST}`), we can run the same test sequence across `HOST=https://www.webarchive.org.uk`, `HOST=https://beta.webarchive.org.uk` or even `HOST=https://username:password@dev.webarchive.org.uk`.

 To run the test suite, you need to use the supplied [Docker Compose](https://docs.docker.com/compose/) file to set up the [Selenium service](https://github.com/SeleniumHQ/docker-selenium#selenium-docker) and build and run the test system.
 First, set the `HOST` environment variable. e.g.